SummaryRead the full fact sheet

 Endometriosis is a condition in which cells similar to those that line the uterus – the endometrium – grow in locations outside the uterus.

 The endometrium normally responds to the sex hormones oestrogen and progesterone.
 In women with endometriosis, these endometrium-like cells growing outside the uterus also respond to these hormones.

-During ovulation, the endometrium and the misplaced endometrial cells thicken.
-Unlike the endometrium, the misplaced endometrial cells cannot leave the body via menstruation.
-They bleed, cause inflammation and pain and then heal.
+During ovulation, the endometrium and the endometrium-like cells thicken.
+Unlike the endometrium, the misplaced endometrium-like cells cannot leave the body via menstruation.
+They bleed, cause inflammation and pain, and then heal.
 Over time, this process can create scar tissue.

-Fibrous scar tissue can form on the uterus, causing the uterus to stick to the ovaries, fallopian tubes and bowel.
+Fibrous scar tissue can form on the lining inside the abdomen (the peritoneum), causing the uterus, ovaries, fallopian tubes and bowel to stick to each other.
 Endometriosis may cause very painful periods and may reduce fertility, but there are a number of treatment options.

 Symptoms of endometriosis